Health & Safety Policy

 The Club does its best to ensure that all club equipment is safe and properly maintained or replaced when necessary.
 The Club does not allow anyone to go on the water without suitable equipment.
 Please accept the coaches’ judgement of the suitability of your equipment.

-We encourage anyone involved with the club to share the responsibility for each other’s safety (many eyes may spot something going wrong don't wait for someone else to raise the alarm)
+The Club encourages anyone involved with the Club to share the responsibility for each other’s safety (Many eyes may spot something going wrong.
+Don't wait for someone else to raise the alarm)

-We encourage members to gain British Canoeing qualifications and therefore be kept up to date on the best practices, both from a safety stance and safe coaching methods.
-Our coaches are checked with the DBS as appropriate.
+The Club encourages members to gain British Canoeing qualifications and therefore be kept up to date on the latest best practices, both from a safety perspective and safe coaching methods.
+Our Coaches are checked through the DBS process.

 Despite adopting a positive attitudue to safety however, from time to time accidents/injuries do happen.
 For this reason, the club has an accident book which can be found on the filing cabinet in the Club House.
 Any accident or injury sustained during club related activity should be recorded in the book and reported to the Club Health and Safety Officer who will ensure that significant reports are also recorded into the British Canoeing online accident/injury reporting portal.